electroniceel/protoboard/README.md

 * Set the grid to 1.27mm
 * Take the base pattern and copy it as much as you like
 * Draw the pcb edges (and maybe routed slots) around

+For the variant with GND plane on the bottom:

+* Use the "-oneside" footprints on the top side
+* Use "tht-0.8-thin-bottom" on the bottom side

 Soldering tips
 --------------